Last updated: 25 September, 2020

 What if I have symptoms and I am at work?

-If the symptoms are severe (e.g. respiratory distress), the ambulance service will be contacted immediately (15).
+If the symptoms are serious (e.g. respiratory distress), the SAMU (emergency services) should be contacted immediately (by dialling 15).